Composite decking is a stylish and convenient maintenance free alternative to timber.

-It’s worth considering options that best suit your lifestyle, your home and your budget.
+It’s worth considering options that best suit the practicality of the area you want decked, your home and your budget.

 Castlegate Home Improvements will build your deck with the best material suited for your home and your lifestyle.
-With our good reputation for quality workmanship and service to protect, we will only recommend brands we feel confident will be the best for you and for your budget.
+With our good reputation for quality workmanship and service to protect, we will only recommend brands we have confidence in, that will be the best for you and for your budget.